mkerrin/pwt.jinja2js/docs/html/_sources/usage.txt

 Usage
 +++++

-There are X different ways of including
+There are 3 different ways of including

 WSGI